averemi/Destini/README.md

 # Destini

-The choose-decision story app, based on Choose Your Own Adventure books and games series.
+The choose-decision story app, based on Choose Your Own Adventure books and game series.